you-zhou/notes/dev.md

 #### test connection using psql
 `$ psql -U postgres -W`

 If there is an error message `psql: FATAL: Peer authentication failed for user "postgres"`, edit `/etc/postgresql/9.6/main/pg_hba.conf` as below:
 Change line# 85 from:
 `local	all	postgres	peer`
 to:
 `local	all	postgres	md5`

+And then restart PostsgreSQL by `$ sudo service postgresql restart`

 [stackoverflow ref](https://stackoverflow.com/questions/18664074/getting-error-peer-authentication-failed-for-user-postgres-when-trying-to-ge)
 ```sql